jask-lang/.github/profile/README.md

 It is a hobby project for fun and learning, so contributions are always welcome!

 A brief summary of the features of jask:
-* :star: dynamically typed variables (variables are just a container for any kind of data)
+* :star: dynamic variables (variables are just a container for any kind of data)
-* :muscle: strongly typed values (jask enforces strict type checking)
+* :muscle: strong values (jask enforces strict type checking)
-* :lock: fully immutable (things in jask cannot mutate themselves, operations always creating copies)
+* :lock: fully immutable (objects cannot mutate themselves, operations always creating copies)
-* :construction: data and behaviour are separated (functions are not bound to anything, data is held separated)
+* :construction: data and behaviour are separated (functions are not bound to anything)
+* :exclamation: external input is untrusted per default (and must be verified before using)

 jask is designed as a language that always prioritizes **explicit** actions over **implicit** ones.
 Code is always executed deterministically and, by default, runs without permissions for input and output or read and write access at the file level.
 Permissions must be explicitly passed to the interpreter before each execution.
 This ensures that unknown code can only perform limited actions in a sandbox, imagine *never trust, always verify*.
+In addition, all values coming from external sources are considered *untrusted* by default and must be checked via `verify()` or `trust()` before use.

 Dive right into?
 Find the interpreters implementation [here](https://github.com/jask-lang/interpreter).
 A collection of useful functions written completely in jask can be found at [jcore](https://github.com/jask-lang/jcore).
 Want syntax highlightning for your IDE?
 [We got you](https://github.com/jask-lang/syntax-highlighting).